OPCMH

 1985

-Esquimalt residents have a new five hectare park courtesy of the Department of national Defence.
+Esquimalt residents have a new five hectare park courtesy of the Department of National Defence.
 DND has given the municipality a five-year “leave and licence” permit to use Macaulay Point lands for recreation and historical purposes.

 The Esquimalt Anglers Association is currently cleaning up the parkland and making it more accessible for the public.
 Mayor Ken Hill has been working on the agreement for more than two years.
 The permit may be renewed after 1990.